AlbertGazizov/attr_validator/README.md

 ```ruby
 errors = ContactValidator.new.validate(contact)
 ```
-errors is and object which contains all validation errors if object is valid then errors.empty? will be true if object is invalid then errors.to_hash will return all validation errors
+errors is an object which contains all validation errors if object is valid then errors.empty? will be true if object is invalid then errors.to_hash will return all validation errors